COVID-19 is the new normal normal and we all have a part to play to minimise our COVID-19 exposure.

 - Wash your hands with soap and water as soon as you arrive

-- Maintain a social distance of more than 1,5m at all times
+- Maintain a social distance of a metre at all times

 - Gather outdoors or in well-ventilated areas.
 Before your family arrives, set up the tables and chairs far apart